 The Third Fort in Fort Wayne

 A third fort was built in 1816, and today you can visit its replica on Spy run Avenue.
-The Historic Fort Wayne you can explore today during historic reenactments, demonstrations, and educational events, was built during the U.S. Bicentennial year of 1976, and has since been renovated.
+The Old Fort you can explore today during historic reenactments, demonstrations, and educational events, was built during the U.S. Bicentennial year of 1976, and has since been renovated.

 Fort Wayne saw its first school built in 1825, when the population was just 200.
 This was a small private school that doubled as a church and public meeting house, named County Seminary.
 The first public school opened in 1853, founded by Hugh McCulloch, Charles Case, and William Stewart.
 The school, named McJunkin School, was located on Lafayette Street.
 Schools were a bit rare in those days due to so many children helping at home with harvesting and planting on family farms.

 Our city is famous for its three rivers.
 But in the 1830s, residents decided to begin building a canal.
 There was a debate over whether to proceed with a canal or a railroad, but the canal won out.
 Many Irish and German workers moved to town to help with this huge project, which extended 452 miles from Fort Wayne across the state to Evansville, and took 18 years to build.